webrecorder/specs/README.md

 ```

 Other `.jsonl` files can optionally be added on using the same format in the `pages/` directory.

+For example, py-wacz supports specifying an 'extra' pages list, loaded from `extraPages.jsonl`.

+A common use case is to include only the main pages in the `pages.jsonl`, while including additional pages, such as those discovered automatically
+via a crawl in an `extraPages.jsonl`.

 #### 4) `datapackage.json`